 One factor that can negatively impact email deliverability is when recipients mark your emails as spam.
 When recipients consistently label your emails as spam, it signals to email service providers that your messages are unwanted or unsolicited.
 This can lead to your emails being filtered or blocked in the future.
 Here’s an example to illustrate this scenario:

-Let’s say you have been sending promotional emails to a group of recipients who did not explicitly give you permission to contact them.
+Let’s say you have sent promotional emails to recipients who did not explicitly permit you to contact them.
 Over time, some recipients may find your emails irrelevant or intrusive, causing them to mark your emails as spam.
 As a result, email service providers notice the increasing number of spam complaints associated with your sender address or domain.
 Subsequently, they may begin filtering your emails to recipients’ spam folders or even block them altogether, hindering your email deliverability.

-To avoid this situation, it is crucial to obtain permission from recipients before sending them emails.
-Implementing proper opt-in procedures, using double opt-in methods, and respecting unsubscribe requests can help build a positive reputation and prevent recipients from marking your emails as spam.
+To avoid this situation, obtaining permission from recipients before sending them emails is crucial.
+Implementing proper opt-in procedures, double opt-in methods, and respecting unsubscribe requests can help build a positive reputation and prevent recipients from marking your emails as spam.

 You’re Using Sloppy HTML